intel-analytics/BigDL-2.x/docs/docs/Orca/orca-tf-estimator.md

 * `epochs`: number of epochs to train.
 * `batch_size`: total batch size for each iteration.
 * `feature_cols`: feature column names if train data is Spark DataFrame.
-* `label_cols`: label column names if train data is Spark DataFrame.
+* `labels_cols`: label column names if train data is Spark DataFrame.
 * `validation_data`: validation data.
 Validation data type should be the same as train data.
 * `hard_code_batch_size`: whether hard code batch size for training.
 Default is False.
 * `session_config`: tensorflow session configuration for training.
 Should be object of tf.ConfigProto